 What is Cheek Reduction Surgery?

-A buccal lipectomy is a specific type of plastic surgery where the fat pads are removed from your cheeks, making your face more defined and thins your cheeks.
+A buccal lipectomy is a plastic surgery where the fat pads are removed from your cheeks, making your face more defined and thinning your cheeks.

 This surgery is usually performed when you are getting other cosmetic procedures done, such as: